daniel-ilett/blog/_posts/2020-03-04-tut3-10-dungeon-drawing.md

 ## Normal-based Edges

-Alongside the depth texture, Unity is able to generate a normals texture which stores the direction each pixel is 'facing' in 3D space.
+Alongside the depth texture, Unity can generate a normal texture which stores the direction each pixel is 'facing' in 3D space.
 This is useful for us for detecting objects placed on the ground - the difference in the normal vectors of pixels near the contact point will be quite large.
 We'll need to instruct Unity to generate this texture inside a script, which we'll deal with later.
 For now, let's add `_CameraDepthNormalsTexture`, `_NormalsSensitivity` and `_NormalsStrength` to our properties section of the shader.

 ~~~glsl
 sampler2D _CameraDepthNormalsTexture;